 How safe are mobile payments?

 In theory mobile devices are actually a very safe way to pay, for a couple of reasons.

 One of these is that your card data is never sent to the retailer, nor is it even stored on your phone.
 Instead your card number is "tokenised" and converted to random digits which are used to identify your account for taking payment.
 This prevents thieves from being able to steal your actual card data.

 The second reason is that, before any payment can be made, you often need to first prove your identity.
 This might just mean unlocking your phone, or it could involve an extra PIN or a quick fingerprint or facial recognition check.
 This helps to prevent stolen devices from being used for payments - unlike with contactless cards where no identity checks are done.

-There (as always!) some exceptions to this though.
+There are (as always!) some exceptions to this though.
 For some banks Android Pay only needs the screen to be active (not unlocked) in order to make a low value payment, whilst some watches will also work without needing any extra user input.
 Apple also allow contactless payments to be made with the iPhone on some metro systems, such as the London Underground, without any user action needed.
 Despite this there are security checks going on in the background to help maintain the security of the system.